Phyllis (TV series): Season two

 Toward the end of the first season, the ratings were beginning to slip.
 As a result, the series premise was reworked for the second season.
 Erskine Photography and the characters Julie Erskine (Liz Torres) and Leo Heatherton (Richard Schaal) were dropped with the explanation that Julie had married suddenly, sold the photography studio, and moved away, putting Phyllis out of a job.
 Leachman, Gerritsen, Jones, Rose and Lowry remained with Phyllis.

 In the second-season premiere Phyllis was hired as an assistant to a San Francisco City Supervisor.

 New characters were Phyllis's boss Dan Valenti (Carmine Caridi), Leonard Marsh (John Lawlor), an inept politician in the office, and Leonard's secretary Harriet Hastings (Garn Stephens).
 Harriet was initially Phyllis's rival, but they later became friends.
 Both Caridi and Lawlor had appeared in two separate episodes of Phyllis the previous season - Caridi as a junk dealer in the episode "Phyllis's Garage Sale" and Lawlor as a policeman in the episode "Crazy Mama".

 The ratings continued to drop.
 Rhoda was also going through a format change at the time, which may have also affected Phyllis’ ratings.
 During this time both series' chief competition, NBC's Little House on the Prairie, flourished.

 In a December 1976 episode, Jonathan's cranky and outspoken Mother Dexter (Lowry), Phyllis' main nemesis, married Arthur Lanson (Burt Mustin); both Lowry, 86, and Mustin, 92, died within a month of the episode's airing.
 (Episodes featuring Lowry continued to air through early February 1977; Mustin's character was mentioned but not seen after the wedding episode.).

 CBS moved both Rhoda and Phyllis to Sunday nights at 8:00 P.M. and 8:30 P.M., respectively.
-Actress Jane Rose (who played Audrey Dexter) took ill.
+Actress Jane Rose (who played Audrey Dexter) took ill with cancer, and though she did not leave the show, her role was reduced so that she could deal with her illness.
 These cast changes necessitated new story lines.
 Bess's role became more prominent.
 She found romance with Mark Valenti (Craig Wasson), the nephew of Phyllis' boss, and they later married.

 By the middle of the 1976–77 season, the ratings for Rhoda had improved but Phyllis was still faltering.
 Rhoda was renewed for an additional season (it would ultimately be canceled in December 1978), but Phyllis was dropped by CBS in the spring of 1977, finishing in 40th place that season.
 The complications resulting from the deaths of several cast members during the show's run, as well as the ill health of actress Jane Rose, are said to have been factors in the series' cancellation.

 The final episode ("And Baby Makes Six") had Bess announcing that she and Mark were expecting their first child.
 This installment aired Sunday, March 13, 1977.
 The same week, on Saturday, March 19, Leachman made her last appearance as Phyllis Lindstrom on the final episode of The Mary Tyler Moore Show.